Diseases & Conditions > Heart Disease

 Isolated episodes of angina seldom cause permanent damage to heart muscle; however, prolonged angina (more than 30 minutes) can signal a heart attack is occurring.

-Heart attack pain may be similar to angina, but the symptoms of angina quickly disappear with rest.
-Heart attack pain, however, usually persists despite resting or taking nitroglycerin and should be evaluated immediately.
+Heart attack pain is usually similar to angina, but in contrast to the symptoms of angina that quickly disappear with rest, heart attack pain persists despite resting or taking nitroglycerin and should be evaluated immediately.
 Like angina, heart attack pain can be a pressure or tightness in chest, arms, back or neck.
 Often symptoms include shortness of breath, sweating, nausea, vomiting or dizziness.
 A heart attack is an emergency.
 A delay in treatment could mean more of the heart muscle tissue is permanently damaged.
-If you think you're having a heart attack, call 911.
-The dispatcher may tell you to chew aspirin at home, or you may receive aspirin therapy at the hospital.
+If you think you're having a heart attack, call 911 immediately and chew four baby aspirin or one full-strength aspirin, unless you are allergic to aspirin.

 - Silent ischemia.
 Sometimes atherosclerosis causes no symptoms.
-Silent ischemia is a condition caused by atherosclerosis, but isn't associated with the chest pain or other symptoms common to other types of heart conditions.
-This condition occurs when arteries with atherosclerosis can't deliver enough blood to the heart.
-An electrocardiogram (EKG or ECG), a measurement of electrical impulses produced by the heart, may indicate silent ischemia.
+Silent ischemia is a condition caused by atherosclerosis but isn't associated with chest pain or other angina symptoms.
+This condition occurs when arteries with atherosclerosis can't deliver enough blood to the heart, but for some reason, does not produce angina symptoms.
+An electrocardiogram (ECG or EKG), a measurement of electrical impulses produced by the heart, may indicate silent ischemia.
 However, without a heart checkup, a woman may never know that she has ischemia.
 This is why regular screening and checkups, particularly among women with heart disease risk factors such as diabetes, hypertension or a family history, are so important.
 People with diabetes are especially at risk for this condition because diabetes can cause nerve endings or "pain sensors" to be less sensitive, resulting in ischemia without accompanying pain.